GitYCC/git-tutorial/README.md

 - Commit function `shout` with the message "[feature] Add function shout"
 - Use `git log --graph` to check history
 - Checkout to the branch `develop` and merge `feature/cat` by `git merge feature/cat`
+- Use `git log --graph` to check history

 ## 3 Commit